 Keep in mind that these questions are not intended to make you feel bad.
 Instead, answering these questions can help you devise a starting point to improve your financial wellness.

-In a difficult season, your top priority is keeping yourself safe and stretching your dollars.
+Living on less is one of the best financial wellness tips you can do.
 This means focusing on getting your essentials in place, specifically your food, housing, core utilities, transportation, and any medicines.
 This also means cutting back on any non-essential spending until things get back to normal.

-It's ok to downsize your housing, car, other things you own, your general spending, etc to get through your period of difficulty.
+It's okay to downsize your housing, car, other things you own, your general spending, etc. Living below your means can help you save more money for more important things!

-In times of uncertainty, having emergency savings can help you weather through.
+One of the most important things you can have in place is an emergency fund.
+This money can help you weather difficult times.
 It can help put food on the table and pay for core bills until things get better.

 Find that you need to save more money to ramp up your emergency savings?
-It's perfectly fine to pause or reduce any investment contributions you have going on to ramp up your savings.
-In seasons of uncertainty, the more savings you have the better.
+It's perfectly fine to save before you start investing.
+In seasons of uncertainty, the more savings you have, the better.

 The last thing you want is to really need money but have all your cash tied up in an investment that you might have to sell at a loss.
-Once you have gotten your savings to a comfortable place, you can go back to investing.
+Once you have gotten your savings to a comfortable place, you can start investing.

 4. Ask for help if you need to